What is a VoIP phone?

 Can you use VoIP phones as a regular phone?

 Yes.
 VoIP phones can do everything a regular landline or mobile phone can.
-At its simplest, you still get your usual handset.
+At its simplest, you still get your usual desk phone handset.
 You can even use cordless phones.

 This can be used to ring and dial out to make and receive calls.
 The only difference is that your voice is communicated via internet connections rather than copper lines.

-Some services, such as our Silverline technology, can take advantage of this and can allow you to direct your landline calls to your mobile device.
+Some services, such as our Bluecube Cloud Voice technology, can take advantage of this and can allow you to direct your landline calls to your mobile device.
 This means that you don’t have to be anywhere near your handset to make or receive landline calls.

 What are the advantages of using VoIP?

-Using a VoIP system has many benefits for businesses.
+Using a VoIP system has several advantages for businesses.

 VoIP provides communication at a lower cost compared to traditional landline phones.
-It can also introduce many advanced features that previously required a large internal infrastructure.
+It can also introduce many feature-rich advantages that previously required a large internal infrastructure.

 This means even small businesses can now introduce features such as on-hold marketing, call recording, voicemail-to-email.
 CRM integration, remote working via device sync and much more can also be introduced.